 By putting a number of column-aligned minus signs at the start of a line, a bullet list will automatically be generated.
 Numbered lists can also be generated by using a minus followed by a hash.
 Nesting of lists is allowed and is based on indentation of the items.
+Here is an example:

 '''

 /!

 A list of events:

 - mouse events

 -# mouse move event

 -# mouse click event\n

 More info about the click event.

+-# mouse double click event

 - keyboard events

 -# key down event

 -# key up event

 More text here.

 /

 '''